danielbankhead/bronze/README.md

 ## Features

-- designed for distributed and independent systems
+- designed for distributed and singleton systems
 - no time-based (`UUID1`) or random (`UUID4`) collisions
-- collision resistant - safely generate up to **9,007,199,254,740,991** ids generated within a single millisecond
+- collision resistant - safely generate up to **9,007,199,254,740,991** ids within a single millisecond
 - fast - can generate an id in less than .05ms - _even on old hardware_
 - can be conveniently sorted by `timestamp` or `name`